 Generally dynamic, General Dynamics is a prime military contractor to the Pentagon (the US government accounts for about 60% of sales).
 The company's military operations include information systems and technology (information technology and collection, as well as command control systems); marine systems (warships, commercial tankers, and nuclear submarines); and combat systems (battle tanks, wheeled combat/tactical vehicles, munitions, and rockets and gun systems).
 Its aerospace unit, which is composed of

 civilian sectors, manufacturing both combat systems and high-tech systems, with each side buffering the other in times of market downturn.
 The Combat Systems division is composed of Armament and Technical Products; European Land Systems; Land Systems; and Ordnance and Tactical Systems.

 , and it provides MRO (maintenance/repair/overhaul) services to keep those vessels ship-shape.
 Marine systems manufactures the Virginia-class nuclear-powered submarine, the Arleigh Burke-class guided-missile destroyer (DDG-51), and the Lewis and Clark-class dry cargo/ammunition combat-logistics ship (T-AKE).
 Subsidiary

 On the civilian side of the business, the company's Aerospace segment produces mid- and large-cabin business jet aircraft, for which the company provides maintenance, refurbishment, and outfitting.

-Last, but not least -- serving both the military and civilian sides -- the company's information systems and technology business unit provides cyber security, tactical communication systems, sensors and cameras, ruggedized computers (for use in harsh environments, such as those with strong vibrations, extreme temperatures, and wet or dusty conditions), and antennas to customers in the DoD, the
+Last, but not least -- serving both the military and civilian sides -- the company's Information Systems and Technology business unit provides cyber security, tactical communication systems, sensors and cameras, ruggedized computers (for use in harsh environments, such as those with strong vibrations, extreme temperatures, and wet or dusty conditions), and antennas to customers in the DoD, the

 Sales and Marketing

 (DoD).
-The company conducts business with government customers around the world with operations in Australia, Brazil, Canada, France, Germany, Mexico, Spain, Switzerland and the United Kingdom.
-Throughout 2013, 62% of its revenues were from the US government, 18% came from US commercial customers, 7% from international defense customers, and the remaining 13% stemmed from international commercial customers.
+The company conducts business with government customers around the world with operations in Australia, Brazil, Canada, France, Germany, Mexico, Spain, Switzerland and the UK.
+Throughout 2015, 57% of its revenues were from the US government, 17% came from US commercial customers, 13% from non-US government customers, and the remaining 13% stemmed from non-US commercial customers.